shyiko/jabba/README.md

 # list all installed JDK's
 jabba ls

-# switch to a different version of JDK
+# switch to a different version of JDK (it must be already `install`ed)
+jabba use adopt@1.8
-jabba use 1.6.65
+jabba use zulu@~1.6.97

 echo "1.8" > .jabbarc
 # switch to the JDK specified in .jabbarc (since 0.5.0)
 jabba use

-# list available JDK's
-jabba ls-remote

 # set default java version on shell (since 0.2.0)
 # this version will automatically be "jabba use"d every time you open up a new terminal
-jabba alias default 1.6.65
+jabba alias default 1.8
 ```

 > `.jabbarc` has to be a valid YAML file.
 JDK version can be specified as `jdk: 1.8` or simply as `1.8`